Purchasing Guidance for Mobile Devices

 Device Storage

 Devices with 32GB or more of storage are strongly recommended for the best possible experience.
 The size of our library changes as we add new content.
-At the time of this writing, it is approximately 9GB.
 We recommend 32GB or more on any device because many 16GB devices have only ~8GB of free space after taking system usage and other apps.

 The storage size of our library changes as new content is added.
 Because of this, we always recommend you download only the videos you need and not the entire library.
 Here is a list of our most common videos with sizes for reference: